Thunt5555/Group-Assignment-1-Star/Sprint2/Sprint2Readme.md

 Josh: Current Progress- Working on refining and connecting the database to the game since, finished creating a public chat room, but need to create private chat rooms.

-Jake: Current Progress- Working on server hosting and joining
+Jake: Current Progress- Created domain for website with Firebase.
+Also added code for creating and joinging rooms.

 # GROUP PROGRESS: UPDATE EXACTLY WHEN PUSHED